Waterfowl boat safety tips

-- Minnesota law requires a readily accessible U.S. Coast Guard approved life vest for every person on duck boats.
+- Minnesota law requires a readily accessible U.S. Coast Guard approved life jacket for every person on waterfowl boats.

 - For boats 16 feet and longer, there must be one U.S. Coast Guard approved flotation seat cushion on board, to throw to someone in distress.

 - Seat cushions are no longer approved as primary flotation devices.
 Everyone on the boat needs a wearable life jacket of the proper size and type.

 Waterfowlers with several types of life jackets made for hunters.